 If you have been following me on Instagram, you may have seen the photos I have posted of desk tops, doors, and rv stuff… you might be confused… hopefully this post will clear it up for you.

 A few months ago, a blast from the past friend contacted me about helping them remodel an rv they were going to purchase.
-She has health concerns and needs a different climate, all the children are grown, and he has a job that can pretty much move with him.
+She has health concerns and needs a different climate, all the children are grown, and he has a job that can pretty much go anywhere with him.
 Somehow they decided “tiny house living” was for them.
 It seemed like a fun thing to do and so I said yes.
-As with all projects, it’s a bit more than I anticipated, but the results are spectacular… except I am getting ahead of myself so let me back up….
+As with all projects I take on, it’s always a bit more than I anticipated, but the results are spectacular… except I am getting ahead of myself so let me back up….

 This was the view when you walked in the door.
 The living/dining areas are directly in front of you.
-The cabinet on the far wall is technically the “pantry”.
+That cabinet on the far wall is technically the “pantry”.

-This was the view standing next to that pantry and looking back towards the door.
-Note the odd tile backsplash over the stove.
-The television is on a swivel and turns around to face the bedroom if you want to lay in bed and watch tv.
+Next is the view standing next to that pantry and looking back towards the door- Note the oddly-placed and tiny tile backsplash over the stove.
+The television you see is on a swivel and turns around to face the bedroom in case you want to lay in bed and watch tv.

 A little better look at the kitchen.
 The countertops are solid surface and faux Carrera marble (actually lovely so they get to stay).

 This is a close up of the tv cabinet with the tv facing the living area.
-There are sliding doors on either side of it to close off the bedroom.
+There are sliding doors on either side of this unit to close off the bedroom.

-Speaking of the bedroom, let’s head in there and close those doors:
+Speaking of the bedroom, let’s head in there and close those sliding doors:

 This is the area at the top of the bed- with the “closets” open: